mushishi78/romsey-chamber/_news/2015-10-12-halloween-poster.md

 ---
 heading: Halloween Poster
 date: "2015-10-12"
-attachment: ""
+attachment: 'TrickorTreatPrintFriendly_nsllgv.pdf'
 published: true
 ---

-Please find attached a 'No trick or treating here' poster for anyone who wishes to print out and display.[ TrickorTreatPrintFriendly_nsllgv.pdf]( TrickorTreatPrintFriendly_nsllgv.pdf)
+Please find attached a 'No trick or treating here' poster for anyone who wishes to print out and display.